bilsiq/comp723-text-mining/report.md

 ##### Training set

-text
+The training set was created by using 70% of the original data set.
+It had equal parts ham and spam emails, containing `11,554` of both ham and spam emails.
+Containing `23,108` emails in total.

-Email type | number of records | percentage over all
+Email type | Number of records | Percentage over-all
 ---------|---------------------|--------------------
 Spam emails | 11,554 | 50%|
 Ham (legitimate) emails | 11,554 | 50%